abrazlaskar/Bank_Customer_Churn_Prediction_Model/README.md

 The link to my dataset is given below: https://docs.google.com/spreadsheets/d/1RAcelrMoicSUHWwaE36Kk1Ys7HFLh9dB1aLFbylKZaA/edit?usp=sharing

 Due to a github bug many Python files are not opening.
-Incae if the matter persists click on the alternative link below to access my project https://nbviewer.jupyter.org/github/abrazlaskar/Bank_Customer_Churn_Prediction_Model/blob/main/bank_churn.ipynb
+Incase if the matter persists click on the alternative link below to access my project https://nbviewer.jupyter.org/github/abrazlaskar/Bank_Customer_Churn_Prediction_Model/blob/main/bank_churn.ipynb

 A brief about my project is mentioned below: